townleym/markdown-cv/index.md

 __Shaping data__

 I'm an old bash hack.
-Even on pretty big files I can strip all the quotes out pretty quickly with *$ sed -e 's:\"::g' inputfile* or extract all of the records whose fields match some regular expression *$ awk -F'|' '$2 ~ /regex/' > outfile*.
+Even on pretty big files I can strip all the quotes out pretty quickly with *$ sed -e 's:\"::g'* inputfile* or extract all of the records whose fields match some regular expression *$ awk -F'|' '$2 ~ /regex/' > outfile*.

 __I'm a teacher__

 I'm happiest helping other people learn.
-It's difficult to stand back and watch someone do something differently than I would, or in a way that I think is inefficient.
+It's difficult to stand back and watch someone do something differently than I would, or in a way that I think is inefficient, but that tension is where the learning happens.